 We may transfer your personal data to a business that acquires all or a portion of our business or into which we merge our business.

-If any personal data is transferred outside of the EEA, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR, as explained above in Part 9.
+If any personal data is transferred outside of the EEA, we will take suitable steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the GDPR as it has effect in the UK, as explained above in Part 8.